 Isn’t so smart

-433MHz technology is basic/minimal as it has a one-way signal (receiving or sending).
-Consequently, you’ll have to assume it has picked a signal and executed it since it does not confirm the signal commands.
+433MHz technology is bare/minimal as it has a one-way signal (receiving or sending).
+Consequently, you’ll have to assume it has picked a call and executed it since it does not confirm the signal commands.
 Some devices, particularly sensors, can be less dependable than Z-Wave and Zigbee standards.

 Moreover, the devices under the 433MHz module don’t give any information on their energy consumption or battery status.
 And so, you’ll need to check the battery voltage level using an analog pin.